MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 If the programming doesn’t erase the full flash memory, the device can rejoin to the network right after the programming, because the “znet” tokes are not lost.
 Press Button1 for less than 200ms to send the ON command or between 200ms to 1000ms to send the OFF command, and you will notice that LED1 on the light toggle on and off.

-**Note**: The LED0 on the light node is used for indicating the activity by default, that why you will also observe the LED0 on the light node is blinky if send any command it.
+**Note**: The LED0 on the light node is used for indicating the network activity by default, that why you will also observe the LED0 on the light node is blinky if send any command it.

 In the meantime, have a look at the CLI of the devices and the Network Analyzer (you should re-start the capturing on either side).